rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 <br/>
 ### Which CNI Provider Should I Use?

 It depends on your project needs.
 There are many different providers, which each have various features and options.
 There isn't one provider that meets everyone's needs.
-At the moment, Rancher v2.0 supports the 3 most versatile CNI providers.
+At the moment, Rancher offers the 3 most versatile CNI providers.

 As of Rancher v2.0.7, Canal is the default CNI provider.
 We recommend it for most use cases.
 It provides encapsulated networking for containers with Flannel, while adding Calico network policies that can provide project/namespace isolation in terms of networking.